Velocidex/velociraptor-docs/content/docs/deployment/troubleshooting/_index.md

 {{% /notice %}}

-## Debugging client communications
+### Debugging client communications

-Now that we have an understanding on the low level communication mechanism, let’s try to apply our understanding to debugging common deployment issues.

 If the client does not appear to properly connect to the server, the first thing is to run it manually (using the `velociraptor --config client.config.yaml client -v` command):

 ![Running the client manually](1TOeyrCcX69mtUdO8E4ZK9g.png)